 Sexual assault, dating violence, domestic violence, or stalking as those terms are defined below.

-SEXUAL VIOLENCE
+D. SEXUAL VIOLENCE:

-Sexual Violence (which also constitutes sexual harassment under this Policy) is defined to include sexual assault/rape, sexual assault/fondling, incest, statutory rape, sexual exploitation, intimate partner violence (composed of dating violence and domestic violence), and stalking.
+Sexual Violence (which also constitutes sexual harassment under this Policy) is defined to include sexual assault/rape, sexual assault/fondling, incest, statutory rape, intimate partner violence (composed of dating violence and domestic violence), and stalking.

 1. Sexual Assault/Rape (non-consensual sexual penetration): The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the Complainant.
 Attempts to assault or commit sexual assault are also included; however, statutory rape and incest are excluded.